 IncredibleBank is an SBA Preferred Lender which grants us authority to provide Paycheck Protection Program (PPP) loans, as outlined in the Coronavirus Relief, Aid, and Economic Security Act (CARES Act).
 We take this responsibility with enthusiasm and seriousness as we understand this is a time of stress for small businesses, their employees and our communities.
-We encourage you to review this web page and watch your email for critical updates.
+The Paycheck Protection Program (PPP) closed to new applicants on August 8, 2020.

 June 22, 2020 - IFR #20 clarifies that a borrower may submit a loan forgiveness application any time on or before the maturity date of the loan – including before the end of the covered period – if the borrower has used all of the loan proceeds for which the borrower is requesting forgiveness.